dillontiner/pulling_up_pushing_down_filtering/README.md

 ### Problem
 We want to make a structural change to this code following the TDD red-green-refactor methodology.

-Get through as much of the following as you can in 30 minutes.
 Make a commit for each bullet, setting the commit message to the text of the bullet like `git commit -m "[Red] ..."`.
-Run the tests to ensure the
+Run the tests to ensure the they fail for Red commits and pass for Green commmits.

-(1) "Pull up" filtering logic: Change move the filtering logic from ImplementationDetail to Interface1
+(1) "Pull up" filtering logic: Move the filtering logic from Filterer to FilterSumRunner
-- [Red] Update Interface1's tests so it tests the filtering behavior performed by ImplementationDetail, comment out Interface1's use of ImplementationDetail
+- [Red] Update FilterSumRunner's tests so it tests the filtering behavior performed by Filterer, comment out FilterSumRunner's use of Filterer
-- [Green] Uncomment Interface1's use of ImplementationDetail
+- [Green] Uncomment FilterSumRunner's use of Filterer
-- [Green] Implement filtering inline in Interface1
+- [Refactor] Implement filtering inline in FilterSumRunner

 (2) Change the filtering to consider an additional attribute
-- [Red] Add a test so Interface1's filters for filter_for_this OR filter_for_this_too
+- [Red] Add a test so FilterSumRunner's filters for filter_for_this OR filter_for_this_too
-- [Green] Implement additional filtering in Interface1
+- [Green] Implement additional filtering in FilterSumRunner

-(3) "Push down" filtering logic: Change this updated filtering logic to be handled once again by `ImplementationDetail`
+(3) "Push down" filtering logic: Change this updated filtering logic to be handled once again by `Filterer`
-- [Green] Implement filtering logic in ImplementationDetail
+- [Refactor] Implement filtering logic in Filterer

-(4) With whatever commits you choose, move the filtering logic back to `Interface1` to effectively re-try (1) with the new test structure.
+(4) With whatever commits you choose, move the filtering logic back to `FilterSumRunner` to effectively re-try (1) with the new test structure.
 Do you notice any differences in re-doing this move now?

 ### Optional Extension
-`Interface2` implements a method called `meddle_with_other_interfaces_detail` which calls the `ImplementationDetail` class behind the other interface, `Interface1`.
-Try using `private_constant` to make `Interface2` unable to call this other interface's implementation detail.
-Running the tests will show `Interface2`'s test fail if this is done properly.
+`Meddler` implements a method called `meddle_with_other_interfaces_detail` which calls the `Filterer` class behind the other interface, `FilterSumRunner`.
+Try using `private_constant` to make `Meddler` unable to call this other interface's implementation detail.
+Running the tests will show `Meddler`'s test fail if this is done properly.